-Chews may appeal to you if you don’t like the consistency or potential for the mess that can come with eating gels while running or cycling.
+Chews may appeal to you if you don’t like the consistency or potential for the mess that can come with consuming (or attempting to consume) an energy gel while running or cycling.

 They’re also great for consuming while riding a bike, as you can eat the gummies one by one rather than needing to eat an entire gel in one go to get your hand safely back on the handlebars as quickly as possible.

 Some of the most popular energy chews to check out are: